Jadavpur

-Jadavpur is a southern neighbourhood of Kolkata in the district of Kolkata of West Bengal, India.
-Jadavpur is one of the important junctions in South Kolkata.
-Jadavpur University and a number of research institutes of national and international repute are located in Jadavpur.
+Jadavpur is a neighbourhood of Southern Kolkata in Kolkata district in West Bengal, India.
+It is one of the important junctions in South Kolkata.
+Jadavpur University and a number of research institutes of national and international importance are located here.

 Etymology

 Jadavpur was named after Late Jadav Narayan Sarkar, zamindar of Sonarpur.

 History

 In 1862, "the Calcutta and South-Eastern Railway opened a line south-ward from what was then called Beliaghata Station to Port Canning."
 The line (now part of Sealdah South lines) passes through Jadavpur.

 In 1876, Dr. Mahendra Lal Sarkar, established the Indian Association for the Cultivation of Science, an institution for fundamental research in basic sciences, at Jadavpur, as an entirely private effort.
 Sir C. V. Raman carried out ground-breaking work in the field of light scattering in this institute and it was first published by the institute in the Indian Journal of Physics.
 It earned him the 1930 Nobel Prize for Physics.

 With donations from Raja Subodh Chandra Mullick, Brajendra Kishore Roychowdhury and others, the National Council of Education, set up the institutions at Jadavpur, in 1906, as a Swadeshi effort for the promotion of science and technology.
 The Bengal Technical Institute was "initially set up at Maniktala but soon moved to what was then the quiet suburban retreat of Jadavpur.
 Later, this became the College of Engineering and Technology, and finally in 1955, Jadavpur University.
 The progress of Jadavpur University from a technical institute to a diversified university with flourishing arts and science faculties, including several centres for advanced work in various areas, is perhaps the most significant and heartening development in Kolkata’s academic life since independence."

 Jadavpur is home to two research institutes, under the Council of Scientific & Industrial Research – the Indian Institute of Chemical Biology, established in 1935, and the Central Glass and Ceramic Research Institute, established in 1950.

 The Calcutta Municipal Corporation Act 1980, which came into effect in 1984, extended the boundaries of Kolkata by including South Suburban, Garden Reach and Jadavpur municipalities in Kolkata.